EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I read about css selectors and how to use them in various scenarios.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 33
+.
+* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Progress today - I did more learning on css selectors.
+I also learnt about inheritance and css resets
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.